Overview and Specifications of WheelTop's Affordable Electronic Groupset "EDS"

 Sponsored Link

-Shimano’s Di2 systems are divided into compatibility groups based on the “master unit”, which manages the entire Di2 system.
+Shimano’s Di2 is divided into compatibility groups according to the “master unit” that manages the Di2 system.

-The master unit is located in the battery (or battery mount)—not in the STI levers or derailleurs.
+The Di2 master unit is not located in the STI levers or derailleurs, but is built into the battery (or battery mount).

 Generation | Type | Master Unit (Internal Battery) | Master Unit (External Mount) |